A-Ferrier/quantum-modelling-centre/src/_problems/DDBH.md

   </p>
 {% endif %}

-In this tutorial, we will use exact diagonalization (in a truncated Fock basis), and [Positive P]({{ site.baseurl }}/software/DDBHPP) to study the behaviour of some examples of driven dissipative Bose-Hubbard models.
+In this tutorial, we will use [Positive P]({{ site.baseurl }}/software/DDBHPP) to study the behaviour of some examples of driven dissipative Bose-Hubbard models.

 # Recommended tutorials